Agoric/documentation/main/glossary/README.md

 For more information, see the [ERTP Guide's AmountMath section](/ertp/guide/amount-math.md) and the [ERTP API's AmountMath section](/ertp/api/amount-math.md).

-## Amounts
+## Amount

-Amounts are the canonical description of tradable goods.
+Amounts are the canonical descriptions of tradable goods.
 They are manipulated by [issuers](#issuer) and [mints](#mint), and represent the goods and currency carried by [purses](#purse) and [payments](#payment).
 They represent things like currency, stock, and the abstract right to participate in a particular exchange.